devsecfranklin/crash_and_compile_dc30/README.md

 hundreds of tiny soap bubbles all over me.
 Everything is getting sticky, which is awful.
 The round starts, OK.
 Unlike the previous rounds there are no difficulty levels.
 Just `HARD` or nothing.
 OK, hard mode it is.
 The code from round two is similar and can be reused somewhat.
-There is a man stomping on the stage and it's shaking so loudly, extremely jarring effect, the worst thing so far.
+At some point there is a man stomping on the stage and it's shaking so loudly, extremely jarring effect, the worst thing so far.

 I notice this challenge has cardinal directions (North, South, East, West) and I ask someone who tells me something about trying not to bump into a wall?
 After a while I notice there is a game board with different colored lines off to the side of the stage...
 OK my lines are red it looks like?
 It becomes apparent to me that I need to "claim" spaces on the board for points.
 It's starting to make sense finally.

-So I'm sure I have working code, I'm getting good responses from the API.
-Trying to understand why my token keeps changing, which in previous rounds meant I needed to make some API command changes.
+So I'm (mostly) sure I have working code, I'm getting good responses from the API.
+Trying to understand why my token keeps changing, which in previous rounds meant I needed to make some API command changes, but in this round turned out to have no bearing on the challenge.
 Lots of mini mental side quests.
-Lost some not insignificant amount of time since I forgot to switch from the "test" to the "production" endpoints.
-Show my code to the proctor who agrees it's right but no one knowns why I don't have points yet.
+Lost some not insignificant amount of time since I forgot to switch from the "test" to the "production" endpoint.
+Show my code to a proctor who agrees it's right but no one knowns why I don't have points yet.
 But then...
-I do suddenly.
-First 5, then 12, then I figure out I can change the direction in my API call and as long as a valid move it will get points.
+I do suddenly have some points on the scoreboard.
+First 5, then 12, then I figure out I can change the direction in my API call and as long as I make a valid move it will earn me points.
 I know I need to go back and automate this loop by parsing the JSON for the valid list of next moves but the clock is running down fast and I am getting points by just changing the direction manually, then hitting up arrow and enter.
+Tried my best to update that code while still doing the manual solution but gave up as the clock was running out.

 Round three, 50 or so points earned the hard way.
 One up arrow at a time.